Khan/react-render-server/README.md

 - `props` will be passed verbatim as props to the component.
 - `secret` is a shared secret that will be pulled from disk on server bootup in order to discourage arbitrary code execution attempts against the server.

-In the response example:

-- `html` is an HTML string containing the rendered component, such as that produced via [`ReactDOMServer.renderToString`][react-dom].
-- `css` is server-rendered CSS contents such as that generated via [Aphrodite][aphrodite]'s [`StyleSheetServer.renderStatic`][renderStatic];
-- `data` is the data that the react-render-server attaches to the response from any Apollo queries that the code made during the render

-However, since the clientside code is responsible for both rendering and rehydrating from a server-side render, other than the `data` field, the remainder of the response can be whatever the given client usage requires as long as the rendering code and the rehydration code have the same expectations.

 ## Component Sandboxes